Welcome

 How do I know if Counselling is for me?

-To be plain with you, there is no tickbox answer to this.
-You might feel unsure how to move forward with a situation in your life, feel you are repeating patterns of behaviour, grieving a loss or feeling drowned, or you may think that the way you live isn’t working for you.
+You might be unsure how to move forward with a situation in your life, feel you are repeating patterns of behaviour, grieving a loss or feeling ‘drowned’, or you may think that the way you live isn’t working for you.

 How do I know I need counselling?